 - Preheat the oven to 175C/350F

 For the vegan “eggwash":

 - Combine all the ingredients for the vegan "eggwash".
 Gently brush on top of the risen dough.

-- Bake in the preheated oven until the top of the bread is a nice golden brown.
+- Bake in the preheated oven for 30-35 minutes, or until the top of the bread is a nice golden brown.
 If the bread top colours too quickly, place a foil tent over it to prevent it from burning.

 - Let the bread cool in the loaf pan for 5 minutes before unmolding (wearing oven gloves). the loaf should slip out easily once inverted.
 Allow the loaf to cool to room temperature on a wire rack.